Taking care in the sun

 - seek shade when the sun is at its strongest – generally 11.00 am to 3.00 pm

-- cover up in the sun with a long-sleeved t-shirt, sunglasses and hat
+- cover up in the sun with a long-sleeved t-shirt and broad-brim hat

-- wear sunglasses that have one of the following - CE and British Standard Marks, a UV 400 label, 100 per cent UV protection
+- wear sunglasses that have CE or EN standard marks, a UV 400 label, and offer 100 per cent UV protection

 - sunglasses should fit your face well and fairly snugly so that light doesn't enter your eye from around the lens

-- use sunscreen and lip balm with a minimum sun protection factor (SPF) of 15 for UVB protection and four stars for UVA protection
+- use sunscreen and lip balm with a minimum sun protection factor (SPF) of 30 and a UVA rating of four or five stars

-- apply sunscreen and lip balm liberally 30 minutes before going out and don’t forget your head, neck and ears
+- apply sunscreen liberally 30 minutes before going out and don’t forget your head, neck and ears

 Examine your skin